alipali737/pen-test-docs/Penetration Testing Processes/Methodologies/AI Testing.md

 	- After model output
 - Enumerate hidden/system prompts where possible
 - Determine whether prompts are logged, cached, or persisted
+	- Check prompt timings in separate and same instances to identify if caching is in place (could be used to extract information from other chats)

 ---